emqx/blog/en/202011/how-to-use-mqtt-in-rust.md

 ### Create a client connection

-This article will use [the free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) which is provided by EMQ X as the MQTT broker of the test connection.
-This service is based on EMQ X's [MQTT IoT cloud platform](https://www.emqx.com/en/cloud) to create.
+This article will use [the free public MQTT broker](https://www.emqx.com/en/mqtt/public-mqtt5-broker) which is provided by EMQX as the MQTT broker of the test connection.
+This service is based on EMQX's [MQTT IoT cloud platform](https://www.emqx.com/en/cloud) to create.
 The server access information is as follows:

 - Broker: **broker.emqx.io**
 - TCP Port: **1883**